• Skip to main content

 • These vegan donuts are best when just prepared as the sugar coating will change in texture over time.
 Try to enjoy them within 24 hours and keep them covered at room temperature (transfer to the fridge after 24 hours).

-• If you want to avoid sprinkling sugar over, then you can also drizzle a vegan icing over.
+• If you want to avoid sprinkling sugar over, then you can also drizzle a vegan vanilla icing (no powdered sugar) over.

 CLICK TO SUBSCRIBE FOR UPDATES!